Wizarding World: Harry Potter and the Deathly Hallows – Part 2 (2011)

 Harry, Ron, and Hermione continue their search to find and destroy the remaining Horcruxes, as Harry prepares for the final battle against Voldemort.

 The film was announced in March 2008 as Harry Potter and the Deathly Hallows – Part 2, the second of two cinematic parts.
 It was also revealed that Yates would direct the film and that Kloves would write the screenplay.
 Kloves started work on the second part's script in April 2009, after the first part's script was completed.
-Deathly Hallows – Part 2 was filmed back-to-back with Deathly Hallows – Part 1 from 19 February 2009 to 12 June 2010, and treated as if it were one film during principal photography.
-Reshoots were confirmed to begin in the winter of 2010 for the film's final, and epilogue scenes, which had originally taken place at London King's Cross station.
-The filming took place at Leavesden Film Studios on 21 December 2010, marking the end of the Harry Potter series after ten years of filming.
+Deathly Hallows – Part 2 was filmed back-to-back with Part 1 from 19 February 2009 to 12 June 2010.
+Reshoots for the epilogue scene, which had originally been filmed at London King's Cross station, took place at Leavesden Studios on 21 December 2010, marking the end of production of the Harry Potter film series.

 The film had its world premiere on 7 July 2011 in Trafalgar Square in London, and a U.S. premiere on 11 July at Lincoln Center in New York City.
-Although filmed in 2D, the film was converted into 3D in post-production and was released in both RealD 3D and IMAX 3D, becoming the first film in the series to be released in this format.
+Although filmed in 2D, the film was converted into 3D in post-production and was released in both RealD 3D and IMAX 3D, becoming the first and only film in the series to be released in this format.
 The film was released on 15 July in the United Kingdom and the United States.

+Future

+In July 2016, Warner Bros.
+Entertainment applied to purchase the rights to the stage play Harry Potter and the Cursed Child, leading to speculation that it was going to become a film, despite earlier claims, most notably from Rowling, that a film adaptation was not being made.

+In November 2021, Chris Columbus, who previously directed the first two installments of the Harry Potter film series, expressed interest in directing a film adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
+When The New York Times asked Daniel Radcliffe in 2022 if he would be ready to reprise his role as Harry Potter, he replied that he was not interested in it at the moment, but did not deny the possibility of returning sometime in the future.

+In a Sunday Times interview in August 2025, Columbus confirmed that he maintains close relationships with the original cast but has not spoken to Rowling in "a decade or so".
+He went on to state that Rowling's anti-trans views mean that a movie version of The Cursed Child with the original cast is "never going to happen".
+In a recent interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.